-The Super Bowl XLVI puts television advertising on the radar – is paying out $3.5 million for a 30 second spot really justified when digital marketing comes at a fraction of that cost?
+The Super Bowl XLVI puts television advertising on the radar – is paying out $3.5 million for a 30 second spot really justified when digital marketing services come at a fraction of that cost?

 WRITTEN BY VANESSA CLARK, MOBIFLOCK CO-FOUNDER